Nehasirurmath/NoteTaker/README.md

 # NoteTaker
-This is a Note Taker website
+This is a Note Taker website using hibernate as a persistent layer and servlet as controller